timothyb0912/blog/_posts/2022-07-31-Digestion-before-expression.md

 His quote actually [ends](https://youtubetranscript.com/?v=ZqlTSCvP-Z0) by saying "[i]t is hard for us to anchor words in our minds, and drawings can help make them stick."
+We can combat the aforementioned slipperiness of words, by leveraging the stickiness of images, images we create as intermediate packets during our digestion process.

 Shifting our attention from images in general, to the specific image category of mind maps, we can consider the experience of author Elizabeth Chin